sqlxpert/lights-off-aws/README.md

 * User-created tags whose keys do not begin with `sched-` are copied from parent to child.
-You can change the `CopyTags` parameter of your Lights Off CloudFormation stack to prevent this, for example, if your organization has different rules for tagging EC2 instances and images.
+You can change the `CopyTags` parameter of your Lights Off CloudFormation stack to prevent this, if your organization has different rules for tagging EC2 instances and images, for example.

 ## Logging